StackVista/stackstate-docs/use/alerting/event-handlers.md

 ### Configured event handlers

-All event handlers configured for the view are listed in the StackState UI right panel **Alerts** tab.
+All event handlers configured for the view are listed in the Rancher Observability UI right panel **Alerts** tab.
 You can add, edit and remove event handlers from here.
 Expand an event handler to see its configured settings.

 ![Event handlers](../../.gitbook/assets/k8s/k8s-event-handlers-listing.png)

 ### Add event handler

-You can add an event handler to a view from the StackState UI right panel **Alerts** tab.
+You can add an event handler to a view from the Rancher Observability UI right panel **Alerts** tab.

 {% hint style="info" %}
 Event handlers can only be added to a saved [custom view](../views/k8s-custom-views.md).
 It isn't possible to add event handlers to other view types (e.g. [kubernetes views](../views/k8s-views.md), [components views](../views/k8s-component-views.md) or [explore views](../views/k8s-explore-views.md)).